adele-kha/german-sentiment-analysis-political-discourse/README.md

 1) "Data processing and sentiment analysis algorithm" for sentiment analysis;
 2) "Visualizations" code for data insights and visualizations;
 3) "Emotion detection" code for identifying predominant emotions in text + visualizations;
 4) "Confusion matrices" code for manual validation.
+5) "Dictionary Frequencies" code for locating the most frequently used sentiment words for each corpus.